 Kastner and Ohler, the city’s largest store which dates back to 1873, enticed us with its beautiful space and rooftop cafe.
 However, we equally enjoyed shopping at smaller stores that we encountered while exploring the city.

 We have only one regret about purchasing a bottle of pumpkin seed oil and a pair of Reidel coupe glasses during our Graz shopping expeditions.
 We wish we had bought more of both.

 European travelers can travel to Graz though some may need to connect in cities like Frankfurt, Munich and Vienna.
 The city’s airport offers flights via both premium and discount airline carriers.

 Upon arrival, it’s easy to navigate the city’s network of trams and buses.
 Walking is also a great option since many of the best Graz’s best restaurants and attractions are located in or near the city center.

 Hungry for More in Graz?

-Check back soon to discover the city’s best restaurants, cafes and coffee shops.
+Check back soon to discover the city’s best restaurants as well as the city’s most appealing cafes and coffee shops.

 About the Authors

 Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website and YouTube.
 The married Food and Travel content creators live in Lisbon, Portugal.